 Manual Pump vs Electric Breast Pump

 I think the main reason someone would pick a manual pump against an electric breast pump is fairly obvious: it’s the price.
 And I completely understand.
-We held off on looking for an electric pump for so long as we didn’t really want to pay a lot of money for something that’s basically going to do the same job as our manual pump.
+We held off on looking for an electric breast pump for so long as we didn’t really want to pay a lot of money for something that’s basically going to do the same job as our manual pump.
 But after using this, I couldn’t care less about the price.
 I would pay the £108 in a heartbeat!

 For the last few months I’ve slowly built up a supply in the freezer.
 Each night I’d sit down and pump for roughly an hour and maybe get 3oz.
 THREE!
 That’s it.
 But using an electric beast pump?
 In work I got 5oz in roughly 6 minutes!
 And that was on my left boob, which, for whatever reason, I could never get anything with a manual.
 So I can see why someone might be put off by the price, but it’s all about whether that money is worth something that’s far more efficient.